 - Put your dirt bike into neutral and line it up several feet out from the foot of the ramp

-- Standing on one side of the motorcycle, hold the bike by the handlebars.
-Have someone on the other side toward the bike’s back end grab hold of a stable area of the motorcycle to take the pressure of being pushed.
+- Standing on one side, hold the bike by the handlebars.
+Have someone on the other side toward the bike’s back end grab hold of a stable area that can take the pressure of being pushed.

 - Grab your tie-down straps and attach the first side somewhere above the suspension (usually the handlebars) to an anchor point on the truck.
 Repeat on the other side, taking care to keep the bike balanced between the two sides.
 Have your friend press down at the handlebars as you continue to tighten the tie-downs, but not so tight that you don’t have some play to take the bumps you’ll encounter on the road.